Types of Car Insurance Coverage

 Document and report the incident

 If your car is damaged or you're in an accident, document the scene with photos or videos and notify the police if possible.
 This helps establish proof, continuity and the cause of the incident.
-Filing a police report, either in person or online, is crucial, as insurers typically require it when submitting a claim.
+File a police report, either in person or online, because insurers typically require it when submitting a claim.

 2. 2